 Cilantro is an annual that grows with a deep taproot.
 As a result, it dislikes repotting and will often bolt at the slightest provocation.
 It's best to repot your garden-center cilantro only once after bringing it home, then keep the plant in that container for the rest of its life.
 Seed-grown cilantro can transition from your seed-starting pot to its permanent home pot.
 Because cilantro is an annual, mature plants should never need repotting.
 A fully mature flowering cilantro plant can hit 24 inches tall, including flower stalks.

 All cilantro is Coriandrum sativum.
 The plant is native to North Africa and warmer regions in Europe but has spread throughout the world.
 Leaves tend to be feathery and may resemble parsley.
 The flowers are small and white or pale pink.
 True cilantro is different than culantro (Eryngium foetidum), which has a stronger flavor.

 Cilantro is best grown in a relatively cool, bright area with steady water and a deep container.
 Even then, the race is on to harvest leaves before the plant flowers and the flavor profile changes.
 To extend your cilantro harvest, regularly snip soft stems, rotating the plant as you harvest to encompass the whole plant.
-Although this is anecdotal, this type of harvesting seems to slow the flowering and extend the plant's useful life.
 Overall, expect your individual cilantro plant to live only for a few months before it flowers.